kammitama5/kammitama5.github.io/_posts/2019-01-31-Thursday-January-31st.md

  - I ended up hanging out with a plethora of people who knew me by name, we took a group photo, I was incredibly inspired to no longer be a programmer and just focus on Tropical Geometry instead.
+Could I pursue Tropical Geometric Programming Languages Research, I wondered?

  ## Photo courtesy MSRI.org